 The last storm in the Portland metro area left a lot of damaged trees and landscape.
 As we continue to clean up here are some tips on how to get your landscape back into shape and ready for spring.

-Tips to Evaluating Your Yard
+Tips for Evaluating Your Yard

 - Trim torn branches.
 Those ragged, broken limbs on your tree are an invitation to disease and insects.
 Protect the tree by trimming torn branches with clean, straight cuts.